vertesy/Seurat.utils/FUNCTIONS.md

 ## metadata.manipulation.R

 - #### `getMetadataColumn <- mmeta()`
   Get a metadata column from a Seurat object as a named vector

 - #### `getCellIDs.from.meta()`
   Get cellIDs from a metadata column, matching a list of values (using %in%).

 - #### `seu.add.meta.from.vector()`
   Add a new metadata column to a Seurat  object

 - #### `seu.add.meta.from.table()`
 Add multiple new metadata columns to a Seurat object from a table.

+- #### `sampleNpc()`

+  Sample N % of a dataframe (obj@metadata), and return the cell IDs.

 ## plotting.dim.reduction.2D.R